Nalbari district: History

 Nalbari was declared a sub division of undivided Kamrup District in 1967.
 The district was created on 14 August 1985 when it was split from Kamrup district.
 1 June 2004 saw the formation of Baksa District from parts of three districts, including Nalbari.

 Geography

 Nalbari district occupies an area of 2257 km2, The latitude of Nalbari is 26 degrees north and 27 degrees north and the longitude is 91 degrees east and 97 degrees east.
-The tributaries of the Brahmaputra, the Nona, Buradia, Pagaldia, Ghogra, Borolia and Tihu, which originate in the foothills of the Himalayan Range, are wild in nature and make an enormous contribution to the agrarian economy of the district.
+The tributaries of the Brahmaputra, the Nona, Buradia, Pagladia, Ghogra, Borolia and Tihu, which originate in the foothills of the Himalayan Range, are wild in nature and make an enormous contribution to the agrarian economy of the district.

 Administration

 Varnali Deka, IAS is the current District Commissioner of Nalbari district.